 My main reason for doing this was to build stronger feet and improve my overall physical health, but I was also unhappy with the way my feet looked.

 It took about three months to reach the goal I set for considering my feet no longer flat.
-Even after that, though, my arches continued to show improvement as I found new exercises to work on and perfected some of the ones I had previously been doing.
+My arches continued to show improvement for at least a year after that as I found new exercises to work on and perfected some of the ones I had previously been doing.

 Heel Position Change